AsahiLinux/docs/HW:USB-PD.md

 (UART is now mapped to SBU1/2)
 ```

-SBU1 is TX and SBU2 is RX, orientation-aware (for CC=CC2 they are flipped).
+pin 1 is TX and pin 2 is RX, orientation-aware (for CC=CC2 they are flipped).
 In other words, the SBU pin on the same side of the connector (A or B) as your CC pin is TX.

 ### 606: DFU USB

+Pin order: D+, D- (of course)

 This is automatically mapped to pin set 1 (D+/D- primary) in DFU mode, but can be moved.